-Introduction to the environmental issues and problems.
+This is the second in the series of introductory environmental courses with a focus on natural resource use.
 Topics will include energy, global warming, water resources, toxic wastes, ozone depletion, and renewable and non-renewable resources.
-3 lecture and 3 laboratory hours.
+3 lecture and 3 laboratory hours; lecture portion cross-listed as Core 274.